 - 1-1/4lb 85/15 ground beef

 - 24oz jar good quality gluten free marinara sauce

 - 1lb gluten free spaghetti

-- Mix white bread and grated onion in a large bowl then let soak for a minute.
-Add egg, garlic, dried parsley, salt, and pepper then mix to combine.
-Crumble ground beef over mixture then use hands to mix until just combined.
-Shape into golf ball-sized meatballs (about 18-20) then place onto a plate.
+- Mix torn gluten free bread and grated onion in a large mixing bowl then let sit and soften for a minute.
+Add egg, garlic, dried parsley, salt, and pepper then stir to combine.
+Crumble ground beef over mixture then use your hands to mix until just combined - don't over mix.
+Shape into golf ball sized meatballs (about 18-20) then place onto a plate.

-- Add enough extra virgin olive oil to cover the bottom of a large, heavy-bottomed skillet (at least 10" - cast iron preferred) then preheat over medium/medium-high heat (6/10 on the heat scale.)
+- Add enough extra virgin olive oil to cover the bottom of a large, heavy-bottomed skillet that's at least 10" (cast iron preferred) then heat over medium/medium-high heat (6/10 on the heat scale).
 Add half the meatballs then saute until evenly browned on all sides but not completely cooked through, carefully turning the meatballs with tongs or a spoon as they will be very soft.
 Transfer browned meatballs to a plate.
 Brown second batch of meatballs then gently add the first batch back into the skillet.
-Remove skillet from heat to cool down for a minute.
+Remove skillet from heat to cool down for a few minutes.